GeotrekCE/Geotrek-admin/docs/import-data/development.rst

         .. note::
             Imported contents will be automatically published and approved (certified).

         If you use an url that filters a **unique category**, you can change its name.
+To get Esprit Parc categories (typologies), you can get the list at <https://gestion.espritparcnational.com/ws?f=getTypologieProduits>`_.
 Example to get only Honey products and set the Geotrek category and type in which import them:

         ::